What will the 2056 Olympics look like?

 As long as the name of the Olympics holds some kind of international prestige, people and countries are going to do whatever it takes to grab those gold medals.
-But with technology developing at a rapidly accelerating pace, what's that going to mean for the state of global athletics?
+But with technology developing at a rapidly accelerating pace, what does that going to mean for the state of global athletics?
 Maybe it's a good time to dream ahead.
-Let's take a look at some technologies currently in development that could tilt the playing field for better or worse in 40 years' time.
+Let's take a look at some technologies currently in development that could tilt the playing field for better or worse in 35 years' time.

 Today, the Olympics is held up as a fair event because people come to compete with the genetics they were born with.
 But isn't superior genetic potential itself an unfair advantage?
 Why should a competitor be stuck with the limited potential their parents gave them?

-The world of genetics has been upended in the last couple of years by the discovery of CRISPR-Cas9, which, to grossly oversimplify, allows the precise editing of DNA in a living subject.
+The world of genetics has been upended in recent years by the discovery of CRISPR-Cas9, which, to grossly oversimplify, allows the precise editing of DNA in a living subject.
 Initially, the focus of most research seems to be chopping out and replacing the bits of DNA responsible for hereditary diseases.

 To start with, that could go some way toward leveling the Olympic playing field, but that's just the beginning.
 The days of the genetically edited 10-foot-tall basketballer, designer-built ultra-flexible gymnast or ultimate load-bearing weightlifter might not be that far away.